Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Some growers in Oregon have reported poor control of Pseudomonas syringae following either copper or streptomycin sprays.
 Because fixed copper sprays gave sporadic disease control of bacterial canker in sweet cherry, it is speculated that the poor control was due in large part to systemic infections.
 Other failures of control may be due to copper-resistant strains, poor chemical coverage, or inadequate timing as well as to reinfection from outside sources.

-Improved control of Pseudomonas syringae pv. tomato (the cause of bacterial spot of tomato) has been reported from applying a mixture of copper and the fungicides maneb or mancozeb (Conover, 1981).
-This mixture produces a copper carbamate which is more effective than copper alone.
-Bravo CM, a mixture of chlorothalonil, copper oxychloride, and maneb, has been registered to control Pseudomonas syringae on tomato, peach, and nectarine.
-Many fungal diseases are also controlled, adding to the benefit of this compound.
+Improved control of bacterial spot of tomato (Xanthomonas spp.) has been reported from applying a mixture of copper and the fungicides maneb or mancozeb (Conover, 1981).
+This mixture produces a copper carbamate which is more effective than copper alone and may be useful for Pseudomonas diseases.

 Soil fumigation to control biological predisposing factors such as nematodes has been successful at reducing the incidence of peach tree short-life.

 To obtain good disease control, it is imperative to recognize the correlation between susceptibility to bacterial canker and those factors that weaken the tree.
 Both bacterial canker and peach tree short-life involve similar interacting factors.
 Recommendations for peach tree short-life include pre- and postplant fumigation of soils carrying threatening populations of parasitic nematodes, use of quality nursery stock with rootstocks resistant to Pseudomonas syringae and to nematodes, attention to soil pH, good weed control, and proper timing of pruning.
 In addition, the choice of planting site is important as is protection from frost injury where possible through biological, chemical, and physical means.
 Alternate or mix chemical sprays where appropriate and apply them properly, especially where dual infections of Pseudomonas syringae and fungi such as Cytospora and Nectria occur.
+According to IR-4 summaries, all bactericides tested, including the standard copper containing bactericides, mancozebs and biologicals provided variable efficacy on bacterial pathogens.
 Where appropriate, investigate cauterization to limit bacterial canker development, as was done on stone fruits in New Zealand.

 Lindow, S.E.
 1983.
 The role of bacterial ice nucleation in frost injury to plants.
 Annual Review of Phytopathology 21:363-384.